-With Al Nap, the system can continue running at minimum power and noise when you are temporarily away.
-To wake the system and return to the OS environment, simply click the mouse or press a key.
+With AI Nap, the system can continue running at minimum power consumption and noise when you are temporarily away.
+To wake up the system and return to the OS environment, simply click the mouse or press a key.
 See page 5-24 for details.